 We have been shooting with Nikon photo gear since 1997 and we have been Nikon Professional Service members since 2008.

-We've been on more than 1000 game drives on 140 African Safaris, 80% self-drive safaris and 20% guided safaris, and have spent nearly 900 days and nights in the African wilderness.
+We've been on more than 1000 game drives on 140 African Safaris, 80% self-drive safaris and 20% guided safaris, and have spent over 900 days and nights in the African wilderness.

 This website grew from our passion for wildlife photography and the African wilderness and it shares...